brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 20 bht.md

 # Ephesians 4:20 Commentary Help Text

 ## BHT:
-Regenerate individuals, having learned Christ, have a different way of life compared to others.
-Their minds are not empty and vain, but instead filled with the knowledge of God.
-They understand Christ as the Lord and heir of all things, the Alpha and Omega of the covenant of grace, and as the Saviour of sinners.
-This knowledge compels them to live differently, denying ungodliness and worldly lusts, and instead leading lives of sobriety, righteousness, and godliness.
-Sin is not permitted in the Christian life, as the Christian dispensation forbids it.
+Regenerate persons are not like others, they do not walk in vain and empty thoughts, but are filled with God.
+They have truly learned Christ and know Him as God and Savior.
+This knowledge of Christ teaches them to live differently from others, to deny ungodliness and to live righteously and godly.
+The Christian life does not allow for sin, and understanding this truth should shape how we live.

 ## Choicest Commentary Quotes:
 ### Henry Alford: